graquepo/graquepo.github.io/essays/is-bootstrap-better.md

 ## What I feel

 Using bootstrap was a bit challenging for me since I had to learn all the classes that were available.
 I also felt a bit frustrated because it was hard for me to change the font sizes, and the classes sometimes would not respond or it wouldn’t work.
 For example, when I wanted the list of words to be on the right side of the screen, all the classes that I used would not make it go to the right side.
 So, I ended up fixing it using CSS.
 I think Bootstrap is definitely not for me, I would still use a few classes here and there, but I still prefer coding in raw HTML and CSS.
 This also gives me the freedom to place any item I want anywhere on the screen because there would be no grid layout, and I would not have to be using the default bootstrap designs.
+This might be the case for now, but maybe once I learn more about Bootstrap, I might start to like it.